mholling/nswtopo/README.markdown

       thickness: 0.2          # thickness of control circles in millimetres
       waterdrop-size: 4.5     # size of waterdrop icon in millimetres

-    # Specify the format(s) of the output map files you would like to create.
-Choose as many of
-    # `png`, `tif`, `gif`, `bmp`, `pdf`, `psd` and `layered.tif` as you need.
-TIFF files will be
-    # automatically georeferenced with geotiff tags for use with GIS software.
-If you specify
-    # PNG/GIF/BMP format, a `.map` file will be automatically generated for use with OziExplorer.
+Specify the format(s) of the output map files you would like to create.
+Choose as many of `png`, `tif`, `gif`, `bmp`, `pdf`, `psd` and `layered.tif` as you need.
+TIFFs will be automatically georeferenced with geotiff tags for use with GIS software.
+If you specify PNG/GIF/BMP format, a `.map` file will be automatically generated for use with OziExplorer.

     formats:
       - png                   # (default map output is in PNG and multi-layered TIFF format)
       - layered.tif

-    # Specify which layers to exclude from your map.
-This will prevent downloading of the layers and
-    # their inclusion in the final map.
+Specify which layers to exclude from your map.
+This will prevent downloading of the layers and their inclusion in the final map.
 List each layer individually.
-Use the shortcuts `coastal`,
-    # `UTM` and `aerial` to exclude all coastal feature layers, UTM grid layers and aerial imagery
+Use the shortcuts `coastal`, `UTM` and `aerial` to exclude all coastal feature layers, UTM grid layers and aerial imagery layers, respectively.
-    # layers, respectively.

     exclude:
       - utm                   # (exclude UTM grid in favour of declination lines)
       - aerial-lpi-sydney     # (exclude hi-resolution sydney aerial imagery)
       - aerial-lpi-towns      # (exclude aerial imagery of towns and regional centres)

-    # Specify colours for individual topographic layers.
-Each colour should be specified as one of a
-    # recognised colour name (e.g. Red, Dark Magenta, Royal Blue), a quoted hex triplet (e.g. '#00FF00',
-    # '#2020e0', '#0033ff') or a decimal triplet (e.g. rgb(0,0,255), rgb(127,127,0)).
-The default color
-    # scheme closely matches the current 2nd-edition 25k NSW map sheets (except with brown contours,
-    # which I prefer).
+Specify colours for individual topographic layers.
+Each colour should be specified as one of a recognised colour name (e.g. Red, Dark Magenta, Royal Blue), a quoted hex triplet (e.g. '#00FF00', '#2020e0', '#0033ff') or a decimal triplet (e.g. rgb(0,0,255), rgb(127,127,0)).
+The default color scheme closely matches the current 2nd-edition 25k NSW map sheets (except with brown contours, which I prefer).
-    #
-    # N.B.
-If a photoshop (psd) file is being produced, do not use pure grayscale colours, as an
-    # ImageMagick bug will produce will produce a faulty layer in this case.
-Instead substitute a
-    # slight colour hue, e.g. #000001 instead of black, #808081 instead of middle-grey.

     colours:
       contours: '#9c3026'             # brown for contours